How Long Should You Wait To Hear Back About a Job?

 The most difficult period of the job search is often the in-between time.
 You’ve polished your resume, written a cover letter and applied for the position.
 But now a few days or even a week has passed and you haven’t heard anything.
-You’re probably asking yourself two questions: how long should I wait and what should I do in the meantime?
+You’re probably asking yourself two questions: How long should I wait? and What should I do while I'm waiting?

 How long does it take to hear back about a job?

-44% hear from employers within a couple weeks of applying;
+44% hear from employers within a couple of weeks of applying

 Write a follow-up email if you can

-My name is [your name] and I am a [description of your current job or professional aspiration].
-I’m writing to express my interest in the [job title your applied for] position at [company name].
+My name is [Your Name] and I am a [description of your current job or professional aspiration].
+I’m writing to express my interest in the [job title applied for] position at [Company Name].
 Based on the job description, my strong background in [your area of expertise] is a match for the skills and qualifications you’re looking for.
 I am excited to learn more about the opportunity.

 For your reference, I’m attaching my cover letter and resume.
 I have also applied online.
 I sincerely appreciate your time and look forward to hearing from you.